shmuelhizmi/web-desktop-environment/README.md

 a web/nodejs-based cross-platform desktop environment

 ## What is a Web Desktop Environment
-like any other desktop environemnt it's just a visual interface for your computer. the twist with this one is that this one visual interface runs on the web (react) with his server (node) running on your computer
+like any other desktop environment it's just a visual interface for your computer. the twist with this one is that this one visual interface runs on the web (react) with his server (node) running on your computer

 ## Use Cases